KohlsAdrian/bubble_overlay/README.md

         final BubbleOverlay bubbleOverlay = BubbleOverlay();
         bubbleOverlay.openBubble();
+        bubbleOverlay.openVideoBubble(uriString)

-The first time you call openBubble(), it will request Android overlay permission
+The first time you call openBubble()/openVideoBubble(), it will request Android overlay permission

 After granting permission, call it again, and it will open the bubble